Belgrade Beer Fest

 Journey Map

-I took Alex on a journey from the moment he decided to attend the beer fest till the end, observing how he behaves.
+I accompanied Alex on his journey from the moment he decided to attend the beer festival until the end, observing his behavior throughout.

 Journey Map